anup-moitra/foundational-linux-training/Projects/05-posix-portability.md

 ## 📝 Objective

-As part of my foundational Linux learning journey, I compared Linux with a Unix-like system to see how POSIX standards keep them similar.
+In this project, I compared Linux with a Unix-like system to see how POSIX standards keep them similar.
 This project connects to **Chapter 5: Difference Between Unix and Linux** and is an early step in understanding portability across systems.

 **Related reading:** [Chapter 5: Difference Between Unix and Linux](../01-understanding-linux-concepts/05-unix-vs-linux.md)